t2sc0m/docker_phpmyadmin/README.md

                   -p ${your_port}:80 adite/phpmyadmin
 ```
 ---
-* If you connect remote mysql/mariadb, edit config-db.php in your local volume.
+* If you connect another mysql/mariadb, edit /etc/phpmyadmin/config-db.php in your container.
 * When a mysql/mariadb container is linked at port 3306 with alias "db" all the variabeles are automatically configured.